 Sakshee Chawla is a second year Master in Public Policy candidate at the Harvard Kennedy School.
 During her time at Harvard, Sakshee has served as a Course Assistant for the course Markets and Market Failure, and a Research Assistant both at the Harvard Graduate School of Education and The Project on Workforce at the Malcolm Wiener Center for Social Policy.
 Prior to studying public policy at HKS, Sakshee worked at an education research firm where she studied topics including student success, retention, and equity.
 She most recently developed a toolkit for universities to promote student and faculty mental health, as well as analyzed learning loss expected from school closures during the coronavirus pandemic.
 Sakshee grew up in New Delhi, India and earned her Bachelor of Arts in Economics and Psychology from Smith College.

-Penny Sun MPH Candidate at Harvard T.H.
+Oscar Mairena Doctor of Public Health (DrPH) candidate and Prajna Leadership Fellow at Harvard T.H.
 Chan School of Public Health

 The IARA project would like to thank Ken Miller and Lybess Sweezy for their generous contribution and the Harvard Culture Innovation Lab grant which has made this portal possible.
 We would also like to thank the Woman and Public Policy program’s Gender Action Portal (GAP) for their assistance, encouragement, and support.